hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/03__shrImallalitAlAlitaH.md

 > that He has the same form.
 >

-​It is also not very clear.​
+It is also not very clear.

-​Anyway, if no name is eternal, as it is mithyA according to advaitin-s.
+Anyway, if no name is eternal, as it is mithyA according to advaitin-s.
 If you mean that A-pralayam, then it may be true.
 But, your intentions appear otherwise.